-PCI-E x1 is the smallest form-factor PCI-E card slot.
+PCI-E 1x is the smallest form-factor PCI-E card slot.
 They are all one lane and are used for low-bandwidth products.

-Conflict: PCI-E slot 3 (PE3) shares one PCI-E lane with Key-E. As a result, these devices are mutually exclusive and must be enabled/disabled in the BIOS.
+Conflict: PCI-E slot 3 (PE3) and slot 5 (PE5) sometimes share PCH lanes with M.2 Key-M 80mm.
+As a result, these devices can be mutually exclusive and must be enabled/disabled in the BIOS.
+See Page 26 for a more in-depth breakdown.